 The Town of Rye prohibits the discharge of all fireworks without a permit issued by the fire department.
 Refer to the fireworks ordinance for further details.

 Unregulated Novelty Fireworks

 Examples of unregulated novelty fireworks include sparklers, party poppers, snappers and snakes.
 Although these items may be used by those under 21 years of age, adult supervision is still recommended.
-These novelty fireworks are the only class of fireworks permitted on public property without a permit.
+These novelty fireworks are the only class of fireworks allowed without a permit.

 Illegally Manufactured Explosive Devices

 Illegally Manufactured Explosive Devices are frequently referred to as fireworks because of their resemblance to a large firecracker.
 These items are commonly known as M-80’s, M-100’s, M-250’s, M-500’s, cherry bombs, quarter sticks, and blockbusters.
 These devices and others of like construction are federally banned explosive devices.

 - Follow your local and state laws regarding the display and possession of fireworks.
 Make certain to read and follow all directions, caution labels and warnings labels on each individual firework device.

 - Never allow children to handle, play with and/or light any type of fireworks.